mmistakes/made-mistakes-jekyll/_drafts/drawing-faces.md

 ### Forehead

 Your forehead is free of surface capillaries and muscles leaving it white or a golden yellow.
-Along the hairline you'll notice a darker tone that I like to use as a way of blending hair follicles into the scape.
+Along the hairline you'll notice a darker tone that I like to use as a way of blending hair follicles into the scalp.
 But I'm getting ahead of myself, more on painting hair in a future guide.

 ![Forehead glazing](http://placehold.it/750x450.gif)